Gin-Quin/fast-toml/README.md

 Or `rollup -c -w` to recompile live on every file change.

 ## Tests
+First, make sure you installed the development dependencies by running : `npm install`.

-To run the tests, execute : `node test`.
+Then to run the tests execute : `node test`.